dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 * `defaultRoute` - a default route to be used if there is no other matching route
 * `children` - nested route configurations which can represent a nested path within a parent route

-Application routing paths are built up into a hierarchy bsaed on the routing configuration.
+Application routing paths are assembled into a hierarchy bsaed on the routing configuration.
 The `children` property of a parent route accepts an array of more route configurations.

 {% instruction 'Include the required imports in the file `main.ts`.' %}